• Share this on:

 Certified organic canned beans are part of a growing niche sector.
 Pulses are becoming more popular as a healthy choice among vegan and health-conscious customers, who often prefer organic products for the same reason.
 Several specialised European purchasers, notably Tradin Organic and Rapunzel Naturkost, target this growing ecologically and socially responsible organic industry.

-All organic goods imported into the European Union must be accompanied by an electronic certificate of inspection (e-COI) issued by an EU-accredited inspection authority.
+All organic goods imported into the EU must be accompanied by a certificate of inspection (COI) issued by an EU-accredited inspection authority.
 Inspections of organic products are being tightened to combat fraud.
 Foreign manufacturers are subject to the same laws as those in the European Union.

 Tips:

-2. Through what channels can you get canned beans on the European market?
+2. Through which channels can you get canned beans on the European market?

 Compared to other areas of the fruit and vegetable processing market in Europe, canned beans are less widely used as ingredients.